tigamadou/microspace/README.md

 [Game Design Document (GDD) Link](./game-design-document.md)

+# Live Demo
+The demo is deployed on Heroku.
+You can access it [here](https://micr0space.herokuapp.com/).

 # Getting Started
 To get the game on your own computer, please do the following steps